thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### Mind is the Basis of Knowledge
 We learn about the world by paying attention.
 We get sensations—seeing a ball, hearing a dog, feeling cold—and the mind organizes them in time (“first… then…”) and space (“here… there…”).
 That organization lets us identify stable objects and events.
-We also use structure to find regularities, like counting and causal relations (“I drop it, it falls”).
+We also use structure to find regularities, like counting and cause-and-effect relations (“I drop it, it falls”).
 We engage in inquiry when we ask questions and try things out; what we settle on becomes empirical knowledge.[^1]

 ---